-81% Funded
+67% Funded

 Donate Today

-- Project Timeline: Break ground in 2024
+- Project Timeline: Breaks ground in 2025

 - Architects: WDM Architects

 African Wilds will provide a much-needed new home for our lions, painted dogs, meerkats and other African animals.
-In addition, it will introduce pygmy hippos and bring back a favorite of our zoo guests, zebras!
+In addition, it will introduce pygmy hippos and bring back a favorite of our zoo guests, zebras.

 Every guest deserves the opportunity to connect one-on-one with the animals of Africa.
-As the largest expansion to date in the African section of the zoo, this exhibit will encompass over 7 acres that will transport guests to an authentic backpacking trip through modern-day Africa.
+As the largest expansion to date in the African section of the zoo, this exhibit will encompass more than 7 acres that will transport guests to an authentic backpacking trip through modern-day Africa.
 It replaces the outdated 1960s-era cat grottos located at the back of the zoo.

 Multi-Species Exhibit Complex